Home »

 The purpose of Salud Everywhere

 Salud Everywhere was born out of a real need.
-When I started working in this sector, there was no resource in Spanish that brought together, in a rigorous and accessible way, the essentials of public health in international cooperation and humanitarian action.
-After more than fifteen years working in the field, in November 2024 I decided to create it myself, guided by the following principles:
+When I started working in this sector, no resource in Spanish brought together, in a rigorous and accessible way, the essentials of public health in international cooperation and humanitarian action.
+After more than fifteen years working in the field, in 2024 I decided to create it myself, guided by the following principles:

 • To be a reference learning resource on public health in development cooperation and humanitarian action, with essential information in both Spanish and English, useful for students, teachers, and professionals in the sector.